-Survey of the History of Art I, II
+Survey of the History of Art I, II 3 credits per semester

 This course traces the history of art from prehistoric times to the modern era.
 Emphasis is on the diversity of human expression, and how this is reflected in the cultural record.
 All media is considered with emphasis on two-dimensional work.
 Core outcomes met for 231: W.